iotaledger/secret-storage/README.md

 or

-when you want to transaction utils that enables dependency on SUI:
+when you want transaction utils that enable dependency on SUI:

 ```toml
 [dependencies]
 secret-storage =  { version = "0.1.0", features="transaction_utils"}

 ```

 ## Contributing